 After completing my BA in Hispanic Studies with European Studies (2008-2012) at Queen Mary, University of London, and my MA in Comparative Literature at King's College London (2013-2014), I worked in the charity and arts education sectors as a Project Coordinator, particularly within outreach positions and higher education widening participation initiatives.
 My PhD is funded by the AHRC and I am jointly supervised by Dr Alix Beeston (Cardiff University) and Dr Debra Ramsay (University of Exeter).

-In 2020/2021, I am co-chair of Intersec+ions, an interdisciplinary, student-led research network exploring the intersections of gender, sexuality, race, (dis)ability, neurodiversity, and more, in identity, culture, and society.
+Since 2020 I have been co-chair of Intersec+ions, an interdisciplinary, student-led research network exploring the intersections of gender, sexuality, race, (dis)ability, neurodiversity, and more, in identity, culture, and society.

 My main research focus is intermediality within women's contemporary accounts of war.